GustaMagik/RSA_Security_Token/README.md

 * Remember to limit login attempts on the computer (doable in PAM config)

-* Use 2FA for everything when possible, remember this solution should work for any PAM-aware application (Samba, SSH, ..)
+* Use 2FA for everything when possible, this solution should work for any PAM-aware application (Samba, SSH, ..)

 ### Additional Improvments
 * (See project\_report.pdf discussion)

-* No padding is used which should (?) be fixed when ciphertext length is of not issue (e.g. version B).
-Needs some VHDL code to parse padding
+* No padding is used which should (?) be fixed when ciphertext length is of no issue (e.g. version B).
+Would need some VHDL code to parse padding

 * To extend the length of the keys on version B the rsa\_512 module needs to be replaced.
 Moreover, the USB communication must be changed from 64B (512 bit) message data, accordingly.